How to Get a Pearl Cockatiel: Breeding Guide for Beginners in 2025

 Pearl cockatiels, like many birds, can suffer from a range of health issues.
 Common problems include respiratory infections, indicated by red eyes or nasal discharge, and fatty liver disease, which can be prevented with a proper diet.
 Regular check-ups with an avian vet can help catch and treat these issues early.

-Pearl Cockatiel: baby cockatiels
+Pearl Cockatiel: Heavy Pied, Baby cockatiels

 Preventing Bad Habits